sabuisaque/sabuisaque/README.md

 ### Hello 👋
- I am @sabuisaque
+- 👋 Hello I'm @sabuisaque
+- 📚 I'm studying at UofT in Mathematics, and the History of Science!
 - 🔭 I’m currently working on some software to aid the use of telescopes!
-- 🌱 I’m a univeristy student studying Mathmatics.
-Currently trying to learn Go, and Typescript.
+- 🌱 I’m currently trying to learn Go, and Typescript.
 - 📫 How to reach me: @sabuisaque on instagram